AllyxPally/PortfolioProject1-yoga/README.md

   - The other navigation links are to the right: About Us, Sign Up and Opening Hours which link to different sections of the same page.

-  - The font used for the navigation looks like  and is in a contrasting colour to the background.

   - The navigation plainly tells the user the name of the website and business and the different sections of the information are easy to find.

 * The Header

-  - The header contains the name of the business.
+  - The header contains the name of the business to the left.
+  - The header explains that this is a website for a yoga place.

 * The About Us Section